-- 4.6.3 The FDE shall ensure that impressions are taken before any dismantling occurs. - 4.6.4 The FDE shall prepare a known specimen with the settings on the machine as received.
+4.6.3 The FDE shall ensure that impressions are taken before any dismantling occurs.

+4.6.4 The FDE shall prepare a known specimen(s) with the settings on the machine as received to document these settings prior to preparing comparable specimens.

-- 4.6.5 The FDE may contact the manufacturer, or other resources, for purposes of dating the checkwriter. - 4.6.6 The FDE shall conduct a detailed magnified examination of the platen, prefix, printing elements and segments that can be seen without dismantling and record any observations.
+4.6.5 The FDE may contact the manufacturer, or other resources, for purposes of dating the checkwriter.

+4.6.6 The FDE shall conduct a detailed magnified examination of the platen, prefix, printing elements and segments that can be seen without dismantling and record any observations.